 - Any site preparation, assembly, erection, repair, alteration or similar action, but excluding demolition of buildings or structures.

-- Any occurrence or set of circumstances involving actual or imminent physical trauma or property damage which demands immediate action.
+- Any occurrence or set of circumstances involving actual or imminent physical trauma, danger to human life or property damage which demands immediate action.

 - EMERGENCY WORK

 - Any work or action necessary to deliver essential services, including, but not limited to, repairing water, gas, electricity, telephone and sewer facilities and public transportation, removing fallen trees on public rights-of-way and abating life-threatening conditions.

 - Any individual, corporation, company, association, society, firm, partnership, joint-stock company, the state or any political subdivision, agency or instrumentality of the state.

 - Any street, avenue, boulevard, road, highway, sidewalk, alley or similar place that is owned or controlled by a governmental entity.

 - Any real property or structures located thereon owned or controlled by a governmental entity.

 - A group of residential properties and the abutting public rights-of-way and public spaces.

 - Any apparatus or device for the making, reproduction or amplification of the human voice or other sounds.